FlowFuse/website/src/handbook/sales/index.md

 | Unresponsive | We have not received a reply in 2 weeks, they are ghosting us. |
 | Bad timing | FlowForge was, for whatever reason, not a great fit right now.
 However, it's potentially a good fit later. |

+## From MQL to SQL - Qualifying questions

+Have you adopted Node-RED?
+If so, what have you built with Node-RED?
+How many Node Red instances do you have, and how many people are developing on Node-RED?
+Is Node-RED used in production?
+What are you looking to build in the next year with Node-RED?

 ## From SQL to Opportunity

 For each sales opportunity a clear answer for the customers needs and wants should be known.
 It boils down to the following questions: